 No one sees salespeople disappearing overall, and companies will continue to need knowledgeable people to sell complex medical devices and back-office software systems, e-commerce consultants say.

-At janitorial supplier Hill and Markes, e-commerce manager Mike Powers says field reps will continue to demonstrate equipment such as new floor scrubbers.
+At janitorial supplier Hill & Markes, e-commerce manager Mike Powers, who will speak at the B2B Next conference, says field reps will continue to demonstrate equipment such as new floor scrubbers.
 “The buyer is looking for insight and education on new products and procedures that can help them save money and time,” he says.
 Today’s customer, he adds, “is not interested in you showing up every Tuesday with donuts.”

 Sign up for a complimentary subscription to B2BecNews, a newsletter published four times a week with coverage of technology and business trends in the growing B2B e-commerce industry.
 B2BecNews is owned by Vertical Web Media LLC, which also publishes DigitalCommerce360.com, Internet Retailer and Internet Health Management.